SindhuReddyG-sgdd7/Hackathon2017Spring/README.md

 <b>Named Entity Recognizer in the Intellexar API is used as Natural Language Processor for appointment detection.</b>

 Technologies used: Angular JS, JQuery, Javascript, REST API, MongoLab, Ionic Framework, HTML, CSS.

+Tasks:
+1. The application allows the users to type a message to a different user.
+2. The application allows users to read the messages they have received from other users.
+3. The application highlights, via hyperlink, any text you have detected as a possible appointment.
+4. When users click on that hyperlink, it displays a popup screen that pre-populates with the detected meeting details (When, Who).